DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 The minecraft server itself does not need this, but plugins do.

-First one is dynmap, to see real time map of the world.<br>
+First one is bluemap/dynmap, to see real time map of the world.<br>
 Second one is for rcon web admin, to be able to quickly manage server from anywhere.

 `Caddyfile`